| | | | | |

 Mashed Potato Pancakes with Gruyere, Spinach, and Bacon

-My husband just got home from a trip to China for work.
-He wasn’t very hungry due to jet lag and traveling, so I whipped up a batch of these mashed potato pancakes with Gruyere, spinach, and bacon for a snack.
-Not only did my husband enjoy these cheesy potato pancakes my kids and I loved them too.
-Whenever I serve mashed potatoes with dinner, I always make an extra big batch so I can use the leftovers to make potato pancakes.
-They are always a big hit with my family and I love that you can use whatever ingredients you have on hand.
+My husband just got home from a two-week work trip to China, and wasn’t very hungry due to jet lag and travelling, so I whipped up a batch of these mashed potato pancakes with Gruyere, spinach, and bacon for a light meal.
+Not only did my husband enjoy these cheesy potato pancakes, but my kids and I loved them too.
+This simple, cheesy potato pancake recipe is always a big hit with my family, and a great way to use up leftover mashed potatoes.
+These tasty potato pancakes paired nicely with a simple salad.

 Mashed Potato Pancakes with Gruyere, Spinach, and Bacon